audunf/meshtastic_flutter/README.md

 https://medium.com/zipper-studios/flutter-map-custom-and-dynamic-popup-over-the-marker-732d26ef9bc7

 # TODO
+1. on having loaded the database with packet information - then play back the loaded packets through the ToRadio logic -> this is now a bit too "efficient".
+The same sequence of packages are loaded, then stored again.
+This is because packages from the DB are played as raw data.
+   Not sure how to handle this.
+   It's almost like it'd be easiest to delete the DB for this BT address immediately after reading it on startup. -> Won't work.
+We need older packets.
+   It's either that, or comparing checksums and timestamps perhaps?
+   Only load X of type Y?
+   Won't work: Load only the 10 last rows: SELECT * FROM mytable ORDER BY epoch_ms ASC LIMIT 10 OFFSET (SELECT COUNT(*) FROM mytable)-10;

+1. Only save those which

 There needs to be:
 1. A ToRadio command queue.
 Any actions get added to this queue.
 It's sent whenever the phone connects.
 2. A FromRadio queue.
 This is the history of all that happened with a particular device.